ATS Keywords: How to Find and Use Them Correctly

 Professional Summary

-Your summary section provides prime keyword real estate.
+Your summary provides prime keyword real estate.
 Include 3-5 high-priority keywords naturally:

 Skills Section